morphatic/laravel-auto-deploy/README.md

 ### Pre-requisites

 This package is designed to work with Laravel 5.1 and has not been tested with other versions.
+It has only been tested in an Ubuntu 14.04 (Trusty)/Nginx setup.
 It is **strongly recommended** that you set up an SSL certificate for your site so that Github can send requests securely.
-It is possible to use a self-signed certificate by clicking on the "Disable SSL verification" button when setting up the webhook at Github.
+If you don't have an SSL cert, [**you can get one for free at Let's Encrypt!**](https://letsencrypt.org) It is possible to use a self-signed certificate with Github webhooks by clicking on the "Disable SSL verification" button when setting up the webhook.
 That being said, getting an SSL certificate from a registered CA is highly recommended.
+Since they're free now, you really have no excuse!

 <a name="step1"></a>
 ### Step 1: Modify `composer.json`